8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Valparaíso — South America's street art mecca — will amaze you with picturesque, vibrant murals and colorful steps, in almost every corner!

-Although murals can be found throughout Valparaíso's 42 hills and its two downtown area (Puerto and Almendral districts), four of the most graffiti dense neighborhoods — we recommend you to visit — are Concepción Hill, Alegre Hill, downtown Valparaíso, and Polanco Hill.
+Although murals can be found throughout Valparaíso's 42 hills and its two downtown area (Puerto and Almendral districts), four of the most graffiti dense neighborhoods — we recommend you to visit — are Cerro Concepción, Cerro Alegre, downtown Valparaíso, and Polanco Hill.

-By including Concepción, Alegre, and Polanco hills to your list, you can also ride three patrimonial elevators (El Peral, Concepción, and Reina Victoria) and the Polanco Lift (with a panoramic lookout on its top), as well as a walk through picturesque alleys to admire charming architecture.
+By including Cerro Concepción, Cerro Alegre, and Polanco hills to your list, you can also ride three patrimonial elevators (El Peral, Concepción, and Reina Victoria) and the Polanco Lift (with a panoramic lookout on its top), as well as a walk through picturesque alleys to admire charming architecture — Polanco Lift is temporarily closed.

 Perro Tour travelers & colorful mosaics, during their Walking Tour of Valparaíso